I never called the former boss of COAS Gen Bajwa: Imran Khan - ExBulletin

 I never called the former boss of COAS Gen Bajwa: Imran Khan

-Former Pakistani Prime Minister Imran Khan said he never referred to former army chief of staff Qamar Javed Bajwa as “boss” when in office.
+Islamabad, December 9: Former Pakistani Prime Minister Imran Khan has said he never called former army chief of staff Qamar Javed Bajwa as “boss” when in office.

 Speaking to YouTubers at his Zaman Park residence in Lahore, he said: “I never called General Qamar Javed Bajwa ‘boss’ as I was Prime Minister at the time.”